cbm-fles/flesnet/doc/flesnet_minimal_example.md

-# Minimal Example Illustrating the Use of FLESnet
+# Minimal Example Illustrating the Use of Flesnet
 ## Prerequisites
 For these examples, you will need the `mstool`, `flesnet` and `tsclient` binaries.